puttu/kinto-dokku/README.md

 # Kinto for dokku

 This is a simple fork of [kinto-heroku](https://github.com/kinto/kinto-heroku) adapted for dokku.
 At this point part of the setup has to be executed manually.
-Assuming that `kinto` is the name of your dokku app and both `dokku` and `dokku-postgres` plugin are installed:
+Assuming that `kinto` is the name of your dokku app and both `dokku` and `dokku-postgres` and `dokku-letsencrypt` plugins are installed:

 on remote server:
 ```
 dokku apps:create kinto
 dokku postgres:create kinto
 dokku postgres:link kinto kinto
+dokku config:set kinto KINTO_USERID_HMAC_SECRET=`openssl rand -base64 32`
+dokku letsencrypt kinto
 ```

 on your computer: